top of page

 As a Worship Leader, my desire is to help lead sincerity of worship, worship in Spirit and in truth.
 Some entertainment can be permissive or even edifying, but entertainment is far from my goal when it comes to worship services.
 Music is meant to be for God's glory, including for exhortation, renewing the mind, teaching, prayer, praise and worship.
 My desire is to lead people to that place of abandonment unto God, experiencing His holy presence and all that comes with it, as He consumes a holy acceptable sacrifice.
 Worship is a life surrendered to God, but music can be a great resource to express sincere praise and worship, drawing near to God.
 I am cooperative and able to minister within a variety of contexts, but ministries that genuinely want the leading of the Holy Spirit unto worship will more greatly appreciate God's grace upon me.

-I believe in praying about songs, which He is faithful to direct.
-I love seeing God orchestrate the songs with the message without having to hear from the pastor or speaker about the topic.
-I do also know the blessing of cooperation when directed by the pastor in the songs.
-God knows what He wants to do for who He knows is coming, and how.
-Regarding styles of music, I just love what God is backing, whether it's gospel, hymns, contemporary, etc. Often music ministry is deliberately formulated to meet people at a soulish level, which isn't always bad since we all have unique characters, but we should be careful that it's not just nostalgic or merely pleasing musically with how a person currently identifies themselves.
-I love songs that give liberty to worship from the inside, out.
+Worship music should be from the heart, rather than trying to duplicate a recording, or someone else's expression of worship.
+Often music ministry is deliberately formulated to meet people at a soulish level, which isn't always bad since we all have unique characters, but we should be careful that it's not just nostalgic or merely pleasing musically with how a person currently identifies their self.
+I love songs that guide language for us to worship from the inside, out.
+Inwardly, we cry "Abba Father!".
+As we are walking in the Spirit, our soul is also crying in sincerity, "Abba Father!"
 The Holy Spirit is in the business of glorifying Jesus, so I want to walk in agreement with Him.
-I like to help musicians learn music well enough to be able to be more spontaneously led.
+I like to help musicians learn music well enough to be able to be more spontaneously led when they are at liberty to do so.
 I believe in preparing in excellence so we are more ready to flow, but not to press for how we want things to happen.
-I believe worship is more powerful when it is organic, from the heart in the moment, and not overly pre-produced, limiting a sincere sound of worship, whether in notes, rhythms, order, etc. I believe the Lord gives liberty amongst worshipers to inspire a new song, and love those moments where the congregations welcomes such worship.
-When given liberty, the Lord often will speak to me things to speak during worship.
+I believe worship is more powerful when it is organic, from the heart in the moment, and not overly pre-produced, limiting a sincere sound of worship, whether in notes, rhythms, tempo, highs, lows, instrumental moments, order, etc. I believe the Lord gives liberty amongst worshipers to inspire a new song (inspired by Him), and love those moments where the congregations welcomes such worship.
+There is a difference between creativity and deeply Spirit-led worship that ministers (likewise in teaching) grow in, but I believe the goal is to worship in sincerity, knowing that sincere worship opens us up to more vividly receive the leading of the Holy Spirit.

 I desire to help the body of Christ grow in sincere worship, and grow into what God wants music ministry to look like.
 He takes us from glory to glory.
 I believe there is a greater outpouring to move forward into than we've heard about from honorable revivals/outpourings of the past.